Picovoice/porcupine/README.md

 }
 ```

-Finally, when done we don't need to release the resources ourself, the garbage collector will fix it.
+Finally, when done we don't need to release the resources ourselves; the garbage collector will handle this.
-But if you want to do it yourself.
+But, if you want to do it yourself:

 ```csharp
 instance.Dispose();